nightlyds/youtube-search/README.md

     port: 8080,
   },
 ```

+Also if you need, you can change API key:
+// src/store/YoutubeApiKey.ts
+export const key: string = "YOUR_KEY"; // put your API key here

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.